 I think it’s a huge way to connect with your listeners and if done right a huge payday.

-So Sam Sylk is a Radio DJ AND an entrepreneur tell us about that
+You are a Radio DJ AND an entrepreneur tell us about that

 Do you like to cook?

-For sure, I enjoy it I had to show the team how I wanted it done.
+For sure I enjoy it I had to show the team how I wanted it done.

 What are some of the greatest challenges that you experience as an entrepreneur?